akthartauqeer/trustwise_project/README.md

 - Docker: [Download Docker](https://www.docker.com/products/docker-desktop)
 - Docker Compose: Comes bundled with Docker Desktop (on Windows and macOS), otherwise follow [Docker Compose installation guide](https://docs.docker.com/compose/install/)

+The credentials for login are
+email - example1@gmail.com
+password - example

 Follow the instructions below to clone the repo and run the docker-compose.yml file once you clone and run the docker compose commands you will see both frontend and backend in your docker with specfied ports where both frontend and backend is hosted
 ## Setting Up the Project